Retired Not Out, Paul Chappell's Journal

 Seacombe dock.

 As I get older (I’m seventy) walking is becoming more and more of a problem, I wrote about this here.
 The walk along the prom is around three miles on a hard surface.
-It took me days to get over the walk.
+It took me days to get over it.

 Continued on the next post.